storesafe/cordova-sqlite-storage/README.md

 - Delete an open database inside a statement or transaction callback.
 - WITH clause (not supported by some older sqlite3 versions)
 - _Handling of invalid transaction and transaction.executeSql arguments_
+- Use of database locations on macOS
+- Use of very large REAL numbers such as 1234567890123.4
 - More emojis and other 4-octet UTF-8 characters

 <!-- END Further testing needed -->